-Passport Services (including passport photos) are available on a first-come first-serve basis at the Medina, Brunswick and Lodi Libraries.
+Passport and photo services are available on a first-come first-serve basis at Medina, Brunswick and Lodi Libraries.

 Medina and Brunswick Libraries: